 An air tub can be easier to maintain and clean than a whirlpool, which can collect mildew in the lines, unless you purchase a whirlpool with antimicrobial piping.
 To clean a whirlpool tub, you add a cleaning solution while the tub is running.
 Air tubs, on the other hand, are self-cleaning and self-drying.

-If you’re looking for a luxury bathtub for your primary bathroom, but an air tub doesn’t seem right, consider an infinity bathtub.
+If you’re looking for a luxury bathtub for your primary bathroom, but an air tub doesn’t seem right, consider other luxury tubs such as an infinity bathtub.
 These gorgeous tubs run the water over a ledge where it’s collected and pumped back in the tub.
 Some come with LED lights and even misting fog.
 Read much more about infinity bathtubs here.

 Getting a New Tub as Part of a Bathroom Remodel?

 Are you buying a new tub as part of a bathroom remodel?
 Read How to Choose a Bathtub in 8 Easy Steps.

 You may also want to read Expensive Bathroom Remodel?
 Here’s How to Save Big.
 And be sure to download the Bathtubber’s handy cheat sheet with 8 genius hacks that can save you thousands of dollars on everything from installing a new bathtub to picking a bathroom vanity.
 Simply fill out the form below.
 You’ll have it in seconds.

 Are There Any Cheaper Alternatives to a Spa Tub?